 Popular Career Options

 Careers in audio engineering and production involve the operation of machines and equipment to record sounds for production purposes.
 Many audio professionals choose to specialize in a particular area.
-Career opportunities are available as:
+Career opportunities may include the following:

 - Audio producers

 - Rerecording mixers

 The U.S. Bureau of Labor Statistics (www.bls.gov) shows that careers for broadcast and sound engineering technicians are expected to grow 9% from 2012 through 2022.
 As digital broadcasting continues to expand, technicians can find employment opportunities installing and operating digital equipment and doing production work.
 As of 2014, the BLS showed that the median salary for a sound engineering technician was $49,870 per year.